FlamingTempura/bibtex-tidy/README.md

 ### Options

 ```
-Usage: ./bin/bibtex-tidy [OPTION]...
+Usage: bibtex-tidy [OPTION]...
 FILE.BIB
 BibTeX Tidy - cleaner and formatter for BibTeX files.
 Options:
   --help                   Show help

-  --omit=x,y,z             Remove specified fields from bibliography entries.
+  --omit                   Remove fields - Remove specified fields from
+                           bibliography entries.
                            Examples: --omit=id,name

-  --curly                  Enclose all property values in braces.
-Quoted values
+  --curly                  Enclose values in curly braces - Enclose all property
+                           values in braces.
+Quoted values will be converted to
-                           will be converted to braces.
-For example, "Journal of
+                           braces.
+For example, "Journal of Tea" will become
-                           Tea" will become {Journal of Tea}.
+                           {Journal of Tea}.

-  --numeric                Strip quotes and braces from numeric/month values.
-For
+  --numeric                Use numeric values where possible - Strip quotes and
+                           braces from numeric/month values.
+For example, {1998}
-                           example, {1998} will become 1998.
+                           will become 1998.

-  --space=NUMBER           Prefix all fields with the specified number of spaces
+  --space                  Indent with spaces - Prefix all fields with the
-                           (ignored if tab is set).
+                           specified number of spaces (ignored if tab is set).
                            Examples: --space=2 (default) --space=4

-  --tab                    Prefix all fields with a tab.
+  --tab                    Indent with tabs - Prefix all fields with a tab.

-  --align=NUMBER           Insert whitespace between fields and values so that
+  --align                  Align values - Insert whitespace between fields and
-                           values are visually aligned.
+                           values so that values are visually aligned.
-                           Examples: --align=14 (default) --no-align
+                           Examples: --align=14 (default) --no-align'

-  --sort=x,y,z             Sort entries by specified fields.
-For descending order,
+  --sort                   Sort bibliography entries - Sort entries by specified
-                           prefix the field with a dash (-).
+                           fields.
+For descending order, prefix the field with a
+                           dash (-).
-                           Examples: --sort (sort by id) --sort=-year,name (sort
+                           Examples: (sort by id)', --sort=-year,name (sort year
-                           year descending then name ascending) --sort=name,year
+                           descending then name ascending)', --sort=name,year'

+  --duplicates             Check for duplicates - If there are duplicates, output
+                           warnings.
+When using with the `merge` option, this
-  --merge                  Two entries are considered duplicates in the following
+                           determines which entries to merge.
+Two entries are
+                           considered duplicates in the following cases: (a) their
-                           cases: (a) their DOIs are identical, (b) their abstracts
+                           DOIs are identical, (b) their abstracts are identical,
-                           are identical, or (c) their authors and titles are both
+                           or (c) their authors and titles are both identical.
+The
-                           identical.
-The firstmost entry is kept and any extra
+                           firstmost entry is kept and any extra properties from
-                           properties from duplicate entries are incorporated.
+                           duplicate entries are incorporated.
+                           Examples: --duplicates (warn if sharing doi, key,
+                           abstract, or citation) --duplicates doi (warn if DOIs
+                           are identicals) --duplicates key (warn if IDs are
+                           identicals) --duplicates abstract (warn if abstracts are
+                           similar) --duplicates citation (warn if author and
+                           titles are similar) --duplicates doi, key (warn if DOI
+                           or keys are identical)

+  --merge                  Merge duplicate entries - Merge duplicates entries.
+How
+                           duplicates are identified can be set using the
+                           `duplicates` option.
+There are different ways to merge:
+                           - first: only keep the original entry - last: only keep
+                           the last found duplicate - combine: keep original entry
+                           and merge in fields of duplicates if they do not already
+                           exist - overwrite: keep original entry and merge in
+                           fields of duplicates, overwriting existing fields if
+                           they exist

-  --strip-enclosing-braces Where an entire value is enclosed in double braces,
+  --strip-enclosing-braces Strip double-braced values - Where an entire value is
-                           remove the extra braces.
-For example, {{Journal of Tea}}
+                           enclosed in double braces, remove the extra braces.
-                           will become {Journal of Tea}.

-  --drop-all-caps          Where values are all caps, make them title case.
 For
+                           example, {{Journal of Tea}} will become {Journal of
+                           Tea}.

+  --drop-all-caps          Drop all caps - Where values are all caps, make them
-                           example, {JOURNAL OF TEA} will become {Journal of Tea}.
+                           title case.
+For example, {JOURNAL OF TEA} will become
+                           {Journal of Tea}.

-  --escape                 Escape special characters, such as umlaut.
-This ensures
+  --escape                 Escape special characters - Escape special characters,
-                           correct typesetting with latex.
+                           such as umlaut.
+This ensures correct typesetting with
+                           latex.
                            Examples: --escape (default) --no-escape

-  --sort-fields=x,y,z      Sort the fields within entries.
-The default sort order
+  --sort-fields            Sort fields - Sort the fields within entries.
+The
-                           is title, shorttitle, author, year, month, day, journal,
-                           booktitle, location, on, publisher, address, series,
-                           volume, number, pages, doi, isbn, issn, url, urldate,
-                           copyright, category, note, metadata.
-Alternatively, you
+                           default sort order is XXX.
+Alternatively, you can
-                           can specify field names delimed by spaces or commas.
+                           specify field names delimed by spaces or commas.
                            Examples: --sort-fields=name,author

+  --sort-properties        Alias of sort fields (legacy)
+                           Examples:

-  --strip-comments         Remove all comments from the bibtex source.
+  --strip-comments         Remove comments - Remove all comments from the bibtex
+                           source

-  --encode-urls            Replace invalid URL characters with percent encoded
+  --encode-urls            Encode URLs - Replace invalid URL characters with
-                           values.
+                           percent encoded values.

-  --tidy-comments          Remove whitespace surrounding comments.
+  --tidy-comments          Tidy comments - Remove whitespace surrounding

+  --quiet                  Suppress logs and warnings.

+  --backup                 Make a backup <filename>.original
+                           Examples: --backup (default) --no-backup (do not create
+                           a backup)
 ```

 #### Merging duplicates